Doak VZ-4DA V/STOL (1958)

 ABOUT THE KIT

 Conceived in 1956 and first test flown in 1958, the Doak VZ-4DA was the first experimental VTOL to employ the tilt-duct-fan concept (Wing tip-mounted fans were positioned vertically for take-off and landing, then turned horizontally for conventional flight).
-Because of budget constraints, the plane used many parts cannibalized from other aircraft, including the landing gear of a Cessna 1982, the seats of an F-51, and the duct actuators from a T-33.
-Powered by a Lycoming T-53-L-1 turboshaft engine, the plane had a top speed of 370 mph.
+Because of budget constraints, the VZ-4DA used many parts cannibalized from other aircraft, including the landing gear of a Cessna 1982, the seats of an F-51, and the duct actuators from a T-33.
+Powered by a Lycoming T-53-L-1 turboshaft engine, the VZ-4DA had a top speed of 370 mph.

 This 1/72-scale resin kit from Hong Kong's Anigrand Craftworks was released in 2002.
 It is the only known model of this unique experimental aircraft.